BlockSigner/business-guide/source/account/visualsignature.rst

 =============================

 ..
 NOTE::
    The visual signature serves as an optional element and doesn't affect the legal weight of the electronic signature.
-It is up to members to decide whether they want to add their visual signature to a document in addition to the electronic signature or not.
+It is up to members to decide whether they want to add the visual signature to a document next to the electronic signature.

-Members of Skribble Enterprise and Skribble Business can customise the appearance of their visual signature to suit individual needs.
 As an admin, you can set a uniform visual signature for all Skribble Business members.
 This is a great way to ensure a consistent look and feel across the organisation.
 Get in touch with our team at `info@skribble.com`_ for more information.

 .. _info@skribble.com: info@skribble.com